 I'm told that collecting things is a fetish of industrial man.
-We are trying to surround ourselves with the produce of the technological age as a guarantee of our immortality.
-It's supposed to be a bit like a security blanket.
+We are trying to surround ourselves with the produce of the technological age as a guarantee of immortality; a kind of security blanket.

 Don't get me wrong, I love old things.
 I say old things because the bits and pieces that clutter my home are a long way from genuine antiques.
-Still what's one man's junk is another man's treasure.
-I mean, I love old cars and furniture, and I go into raptures over scratchy 78 records.
+Still what's one person's junk is another person's treasure.
+I mean, I love old cars and old furniture, and I go into raptures over scratchy 78 records.
 The only trouble is that old junk is worth a fortune these days.
 So, I'm as much a product of the present age as anyone else.
-It's nice to find some security in the past, there's not much in the present.
+It's nice to find some security in the past, given that there's not much in the present.

-When a nation looses its nerve, its sense of purpose, its place; when it has no cause other than self preservation and the ease of prosperity, then it gets into the business of preserving slums and the facades of ugly buildings that should have been bulldozed years ago; it no longer trusts itself to the architecture of the new age; it slips back into oblivion.
+When a nation looses its sense of purpose, its place; when it has no cause other than self preservation and the ease of prosperity, then it gets into the business of preserving slums and the facades of ugly buildings that should have been bulldozed years ago; it no longer trusts itself to the architecture of the new age.

-The Bible says this of the great city of Nineveh, "He will stretch out his hand against the north and destroy Assyria, leaving Nineveh utterly desolate and dry as the desert.
+I am reminded of the words of warning given to the great city of Nineveh by God's prophets: "He will stretch out his hand against the north and destroy Assyria, leaving Nineveh utterly desolate and dry as the desert.
 Flocks and herds will lie down there, creatures of every kind.
 The desert owl and the screech owl will roost on her columns.
 Their calls will echo through the windows, rubble will be in the doorways, the beams of cedar will be exposed.
 This is the carefree city that lived in safety.
 She said to herself, 'I am, and there is none besides me'.
 What a ruin she has become, a lair for wild beasts!"

 "I am, and there is none beside me"; Is that us today?